hansehv/SamplerBox/boot/samplerbox/README.txt

 - wifinetworks.txt
   To define the know networks to connect to via WiFi Comments in the file will guide you
+- wifistatips.txt
+  To define a fixed ip-address in named WiFi networks (advanced use) Comments in the file will guide you
 - wifihotspot.txt
   To set network (SSID) and password of the webgui via the wifi adapter This is the option activated when there is no known network available